HL Anyang

-HL Anyang (Korean: HL 안양) is a professional ice hockey team based in Anyang in Gyeonggi-do, South Korea.
+HL Anyang (Korean: HL 안양) is a professional ice hockey team based in Anyang in Gyeonggi Province, South Korea.
 It is one of the founding and current members of the Asia League Ice Hockey (ALIH).
 Formed in 1994, it is the oldest professional ice hockey team in South Korea.
 The Halla Group contributes three billion won annually to run the club.

 At its inception the team was based in Mok-dong, Seoul and named the Mando Winia.
 In 1998 the team took the name of Mando's parent company, Halla.
 After the collapse of the Korean Ice Hockey League in 2003, they were the only team to survive.
 They joined four Japanese teams to create the new Asia League Ice Hockey.
 In 2005, the team moved to its current hometown of Anyang, where it plays its home games at the Anyang Ice Arena.
 After two years of finishing in fifth place, they became the first non-Japanese team to finish first in the regular season in 2008–09.
 However, they failed to defeat the Nippon Paper Cranes in the semi-finals.
 In the following season, Halla again finished in first and won the semi-final and final series giving them their first play-off series win and first Asia League Championship.

 The club captured their second AL title after the league cancelled the championship final due to the earthquake in Japan.
 Asia League announced Halla and Tohoku Free Blades as the co-champions.
 In 2022, the team rebranded as HL Anyang.

 Team history

 1994–2003: pre-Asia League Ice Hockey

 The team was founded in 1994 by the Halla Group to help promote hockey in Korea.
 The Halla Group also felt that by creating an ice hockey team, it would help them to fulfill their role as a responsible corporation by providing something to the community.
 The team was originally named "Mando Winia".
 It was so named because Mando is a subsidiary company of Halla and Winia is a brand of air conditioner sold by the company.
-In 1997 the team was disbanded for a short time during the 1997 Asian Financial Crisis.
+In 1997 the team was disbanded for a short time during the 1997 Asian financial crisis.
 However, the chairman of Halla Group, Chung Mong-won, fought to keep the team.

 As a member of the Korean Ice Hockey League the team won the championship five times.
 During this time, the team also changed their name from "Mando Winia" to "Halla Winia".
 The team first looked at adding foreign players to their roster in late 2001 with other members of the Korean League.
 In 2003, the team was one of the founding members of Asia League Ice Hockey.